Coloring ideas for Salmon

 Salmon can be silver, pink, red, or even a shiny greenish-blue.
 Their bellies are often lighter, and they might have little speckles on their backs.
 Try silver with a splash of pink for the body, white for the belly, and soft blue water all around.
 You can add pebbles, plants, bubbles, and even a bear watching from the riverbank for fun.
 Want to get creative?
 Give your salmon a snorkel or a pair of goggles as it makes its way upstream!

-On the back of the page, why not try writing some fun facts about the salmon, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the salmon, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Salmon?